 Most people in the workforce are experts in a certain field and are happy to share their knowledge with others.
 However, very few people are experts when it comes to creating e-learning courses.
-That's why we have identified nine cornerstones that can guide you in creating meaningful, effective learning content.
-Below, we introduce each of the cornerstones and tell you where you can find out detailed information about each one.
+That's why we have identified nine cornerstones, or e-learning best practices, that can guide you in creating meaningful, effective learning content.
+Below, we introduce each of the cornerstones and tell you where you can find detailed information about each one.

 1. Use learning objectives

 A clear learning objective is a must-have.
-Start by setting a SMART goal for your course or assessment.
+Before you do anything else, start by setting a SMART goal for your course or assessment.
 What will your learners know or be able to do after they have completed your course?
 Your course’s goal helps you define one or more specific learning objectives.

 We have developed a simple tool to help you create proper learning objectives: The Learning Objective Maker.